Who was Harry Smith?

 The self described hinge of Harry’s life happened in 1944, the moment he smoked marijuana.

-After: Living in Berkeley, painting, listening to jazz (bebop), beginning to animate (self taught), attending Art In Cinema screenings at San Francisco Museum Of Modern Art.
+After: Living in Berkeley, painting, listening to live jazz (bebop), attending Art In Cinema screenings at San Francisco Museum Of Modern Art, beginning to animate.
 Still buying rare 78s.

 Harry Smith, New Yorker.

-Harry came to NY to get rich and famous, same as everyone else.
+Harry came to NYC to get rich and famous, same as everyone else.
 He periodically cast inhibition to the wind and made this goal his top priority, only to get bogged down midway.

-Example: the investors he attracted for a feature length animated Wizard Of Oz jumped ship when they discovered he only shot nine minutes of film in the first year of production.
+Example: the investors he attracted for a feature length animated Wizard Of Oz jumped ship after they discovered the first year of production resulted in nine minutes of film.

 Harry Smith, radical aesthete.